acurber91/open-traffic-detector/README.md

 ## About

 This repository contains the **Open Traffic Detector** source code.
-Open Traffic Detector is a simple Python solution to track, count and estimate the speed and direction of vehicles to gather real-time data about traffic.
+Open Traffic Detector is a simple Python solution to track, count and estimate the speed and direction of vehicles.
+It enables the gathering of real-time data about traffic.

 ## Dependencies